A reactive artwork that detects facial cues from viewers moods in a gallery space and/or via mobile app

 The system intelligently analyzes the participants faces, by a camera capture via a mobile app.
 Based on sensing personal characteristics of the viewer modifies the form and content of the media.
 This installation seeks to engage the viewer as well as remote participants in an aesthetic experience that is audience controlled.

 The system is implemented using backend server applicaion for the analysis of the facial images transmitted from mobile apps. the facial images are analyzed for emotion experience that is responsive to their personal physical attributes and moods.

-Such a system must have an inherent intelligence that is ambient, and ubiquitous – allowing for interpretation of a wide variety of stimuli and that can be easily collected.
-The systems intelligences must have offer a range of options that can be autonomously responsive and give meaningful responses to the visual and sensor cues.
+Technically, the design of such systems requires an inherent intelligence that is ambient and ubiquitous – allowing for interpretation of a wide variety of stimuli that can be easily collected.

-Further work will perfect the algortihm to increase accuracy, and allow capture and detection under a wide variety of environmental factors.
-Inherrent in this project is the need to make a varied graduated scale of certian emotions, such as anger and happiness.
+Further work will perfect the algortihm to increase accuracy, allow capture and detection under a wide variety of environmental factors.
+Inherrent in this software designand research is thedetection in real time of varied graduated scale of the seven basic emotion states, as defined by Eckman, et al.

 Collaborators: Pensyl, W. R.; Song Shuli Lily; Dias, Walson; Huang, Walter Yucheng Walter; Fish, Joshua